 The 9th DOVE of Christmas

-It was early spring 1978 on a Sunday at a teen (16 to 18-years-old) dance club called ‘Tiffany’s.’
+Bear with me as I tell you a brief story: It was early spring 1978 on a Sunday at a teen (16 to 18-years-old) dance club called ‘Tiffany’s.’
 The song, ‘Brickhouse’ by The Commodores came on, and Teresa G. got up on a table.
 It was like something teenage boy’s dream about… mesmerizing.
 Tall, coltish slender with long honey-blonde hair, and though only 18, the budding curves of the woman she was becoming were there.
 She turned as she danced, and slowly her hands ran down, without touching, the length of the outside line of her shape from ribs to thighs.
 They raised following the same line and further to clear the sweep of hair that covered her face, piling it up and letting it fall.
 Through mussed hair, I saw her gray-green eyes close and a slight smile, just showing the edges of teeth, form on her lips.
 It was a charged moment, watching her.
-Lightning in the air coursing through as the pulse of the music washed over me, on my skin and in my bones.
+Lightning in the air coursing through as the pulse of the music washed over me, on my skin, and in my bones.
 “She was mighty… mighty…” And I’m sure every guy felt it.
 I know I did.
 The song ended, she swept the hair from her face and stepped down.
 She went back to a nearby table where she had been sitting with a friend.
 Not one boy approached her.

 I was usually a quiet guy (unless someone pissed me off) not that I was shy, but just because I was, and still am, not a loudmouth, or everyone’s buddy, life-of-the-party type of person.
 But I liked what Teresa had done.
 We lived in a relatively small town of about 36,000.
 I knew her only slightly—she went to a different high school—but she’d impressed me as being the quiet-type, too.
 She was pretty but not Barbie-doll perfect or carefully crafted to seem so.
 Not the girl every-boy-was-after… not the rah-rah-school-spirit, in the school’s most popular clique, kind of girl.
 I wondered what made her do something so extraordinary that would draw attention.
 So, I went up and asked her.
 “What was that?” and gestured at the table she’d danced on.